×

 Differences between the Australian and American political systems

 • The United States is a republic, whereas Australia is a constitutional monarchy.
 This means that the US president is both head of state and head of government and is directly elected by the people.
-Australia’s head of state is currently Queen Elizabeth II, who is represented by a governor-general chosen by the prime minister.
+Australia’s head of state is currently King Charles III, who is represented by a governor-general chosen by the prime minister.

 • The Australian prime minister is chosen by the elected members of the party/parties that have won a majority of seats in the House of Representatives.
 In comparison, the US president is directly elected by the people.